Top 10 Venture Capital Firms Investing in Bitcoin Startups

 Pre-seed and Seed VC Firms in Bitcoin

-Pre-seed and seed funding is the earliest capital you'll raise, often to validate your idea and build an initial product.
-For founders in the Bitcoin industry, firms like Boost VC and Lightning Ventures specialize in backing companies at this foundational stage.
+Pre-seed and seed funding are the earliest forms of capital, meant to help you validate an idea and build your initial product.
+For founders in the Bitcoin industry, seed venture capital firms like Boost VC and Future Perfect Ventures are known for backing companies from the very beginning, while micro VC firms such as LTNG Ventures also focus on this critical stage.

 Early Stage VC Firms in Bitcoin